andwn/cave-story-md/doc/VRAM.md

 - 28 tiles for smoke animation
 - 9 tiles for the blue window border/skin
 - 8 tiles for either the AIR display or the counter in Hell
-- 1 tile for question mark (TODO)
+- 1 tile for question mark
-- 2 tiles for Whimsical Star (TODO)
+- 1 tile used to blank out the borders of the window plane and during fades
+- 1 more unused tile

 #### Address 0xF800 - HSCROLL and sprite list